jamen/js-packages/packages/etmo/readme.md

 $ atomacs -a file
 ```

-Atomics doesnt conflict with your Atom and Emacs configs, but there is files included in Atomics for compatibility.
-They are created at:
+This uses separate configs from your own so it doesnt conflict, but there is extra files included in these for compatibility between Atom and Emacs.
+The Atomacs config files are at:

 ```
 ~/.config/atomacs